ATIX-AG/foreman_acd/README.md

 ## Contributing

 Fork and send a Pull Request.
-Thanks!
+Thank you.

 ## Copyright